gbmhunter/blog/content/electronics/components/heatsinks-and-thermal-interfaces/_index.md

 The following diagram is a thermal analysis of a SMD MOSFET mounted to a PCB.

-{{< img src="thermal-analysis-of-smd-mosfet-on-pcb.png" width="687px" caption="Thermal analysis of a SMD MOSFET mounted on a PCB.
-Image from http://www.fairchildsemi.com/an/AN/AN-1029.pdf, retrieved 2013-05-29." >}}
+{{% figure src="thermal-analysis-of-smd-mosfet-on-pcb.png" width="687px" caption="Thermal analysis of a SMD MOSFET mounted on a PCB.
+Image from http://www.fairchildsemi.com/an/AN/AN-1029.pdf, retrieved 2013-05-29." %}}

 ### List Of Component Package Thermal Resistances